NUPUR0307/Process-Monitor/README.md

 # CS 551 Project 3: Process Monitor

-Created by: Zackary Amo, Nupur More, Rohit Mhatre, Sairaj Raghuwanshi

 In this project, we implemented a system level function that displays the process data for the number of processes the programmer specifies.
 This function required the following steps to implement:

 1. Parsing process directories for the desired data and aggregating this data into an array of structures.